Per Lindstrand: Company history

 With Swedish aircraft engineer and entrepreneur, Håkan Colting, he formed Colting Balloons which operated in Ireland from 1976.
 In 1978 the company moved to Oswestry, England, to be closer to major markets in the UK and Europe.
 When Håkan Colting moved to Canada, Lindstrand continued to run the renamed Colt Balloons (later Thunder & Colt Balloons after acquiring UK-based Thunder Balloons).

-In December 1991 Lindstrand founded Lindstrand Balloons Ltd. and later created a specialized aerospace company, Lindstrand Technologies Ltd. (both based in Oswestry) to manufacture and repair aerostats, airships, gas balloons, passenger-carrying tethered aerostats and other fabric engineering products (including architectural structures, innovative fire-safety devices for road tunnels and inflatable flood defence barriers).
-In 2002, Lindstrand Balloons was asked to manufacture the complex parachute for the Mars-lander, Beagle 2.
+In December 1991 Lindstrand founded Lindstrand Balloons Ltd. and later created a specialized aerospace company, Lindstrand Technologies Ltd. (both based in Oswestry) to manufacture and repair aerostats, airships, gas balloons, passenger-carrying tethered aerostats and other fabric engineering products including architectural structures, innovative fire-safety devices for road tunnels and inflatable flood defence barriers.
+In 2002, Lindstrand Balloons was asked to manufacture the complex parachute for the Mars lander, Beagle 2.
 Beagle 2 was launched in June 2003, but supposedly failed to land successfully on the Planet Mars on Christmas Day 2003.
-However, in January 2015 was it located on the surface of Mars in a series of images from NASA's Mars Reconnaissance Orbiter HiRISE camera.
+However, in January 2015 it was located on the surface of Mars in a series of images from NASA's Mars Reconnaissance Orbiter HiRISE camera.
 The images suggest that it landed safely, but two of the spacecraft's four solar panels failed to deploy, blocking the spacecraft's communications antenna.
-Follow the Beagle 2 link above for more info.

 Lindstrand Balloons, in partnership with Daimler Chrysler Aerospace of Germany, was awarded a design contract by the European Space Agency to develop a high altitude long endurance airship for possible use in the telecommunications market.
 Resulting from this, Lindstrand was awarded the German-based Korber Prize for engineering excellence.